greigpaterson/AnalySize/ReadMe.txt

 More information on the unmixing algorithms used in AnalySize can be found in Paterson & Heslop (2015).
 Details on how to use AnalySize are provided in the instruction manual packaged with AnalySize.

+The latest version of the software the GitHub front page (https://github.com/greigpaterson/AnalySize).
+Different versions can be gotten from the "releases" tab (https://github.com/greigpaterson/AnalySize/releases).

 Greig A. Paterson (greig.paterson "at" mail.iggcas.ac.cn)
 Institute of Geology & Geophysics, Chinese Academy of Science, Beijing, China.